martins-jean/Design-a-NoSQL-Database-in-AWS/README.md

 1. Amazon DynamoDB design should be governed by the data access pattern.
 Every read and write that is made to a DynamoDB table has its Read usage or Write usage computed. <br>
 2. In this solution, indexes provide access to alternate query patterns, which you can use to speed up queries.
 After you create an index, the database maintains it for you. <br>
+3. A global secondary index (GSI) contains a selection of attributes from the base table, but they are organized by a primary key that is different from that of the table. <br>

 ## Reproducibility Guidelines